mathalro/micromaster-cloudcomputing/engineering-management/week1.md

 - Other Mail Services: Authentication and Anti-Span.
 Authentication can provide a Single Sign On to access organization systems.
 Anti-Span helps to filter undesirable mails like marketing messages.

 A mail server facilitate the sending and receiving of mail messages.
 The message flow is described below.

- 1. User creates and sends email in their device.
- 2. Device sends message to server hosting user mailbox.
- 3. User mailbox verify if it knows the recipient (another user in the same mailbox).
-If it knows, then it delivers the message

 ```mermaid
  sequenceDiagram